digital-asset/custom-views/REFERENCE.md

 ## Ledger API Authorization

 The client must provide an access token when authorization is required by the Ledger.
-Detail of Ledger Authorization please refer to [Ledger Authorization documentation](https://docs.daml.com/app-dev/authorization.html)
+For details of ledger authorization, please refer to [Ledger Authorization documentation](https://docs.daml.com/app-dev/authorization.html).

 ### Provide access token to custom-view library